Durotaren/fibonacci-and-merge-sort/README.md

 Implements the merge sort algorithm using the classic divide-and-conquer method.
 The function splits the array into halves recursively, sorts each half, and then merges them back together into a new sorted array.
 Merge sort guarantees O(n log n) performance and is stable.

----

-## 🧪 Running the Project

-You can run the file using Node.js.
-Simply execute the script that contains the functions and logs any output.

----

-## 🎯 Purpose of This Project

-This mini-project is designed to:

-- Strengthen understanding of recursion and iteration
-- Build confidence working with array manipulation
-- Introduce a fundamental sorting algorithm (merge sort)
-- Provide clean and simple algorithm examples for portfolio or study reference

----

-## 🤝 Contributions

-This is a learning-focused project.
-Feel free to fork it and expand on the algorithms, add performance comparisons, or explore additional data structures.

----

-## 📜 License

-You may use any standard open-source license such as MIT.